jharwell/sierra/docs/src/tutorials/hpc/cluster_setup.rst

 - :ref:`ln-hpc-plugins-pbs`
 - :ref:`ln-hpc-plugins-slurm`

-The steps to properly configure the C++ libraries for ARGoS and your project for use with SIERRA in one of the above environments are:
+The steps to properly configure the C++ libraries for :term:`ARGoS` and your project for use with SIERRA in one of the above environments are:

 #.
 Build ARGoS natively on each different type of compute node SIERRA might be
    run on, for maximum efficiency with large swarms.
 For example, if your HPC